Rylo36/atpath/README.md

 After including, all components of the library are stored under the **at** namespace

+## Demo Controls
+ - Left mouse button : Move the destination to the cursor location
+ - Right mouse button : Create an obstacle where the cursor is
+ - Space : Remove all obstacles
+ - R : Reset the engine

 ## How to Use
 ### Creating an atpath object
 *Note: Everything in this library is stored under the ap namespace*